-- Cut edges of salmon to make straight, rectangular pieces.
+- Cut the edges of salmon to make them straight, rectangular pieces.
 Set aside.

 - Finely chop the uneven pieces taken away from the rectangular pieces.
 Mix with the stracchino.

-- Lay a rectangular slice of salmon on a plate and put 1/3 to 1/2 teaspoon of stracchino on one end.
-Adjust amount according to the size of your salmon.
+- Lay a rectangular slice of salmon on a plate and put 1/3 to 1/2 teaspoon of the stracchino on one end.
+Adjust the amount according to the size of your salmon.
 Roll to close.

-- Put roll on top of a baby lettuce leaf.
+- Put the roll on top of a baby lettuce leaf.
 Repeat until you finish all the ingredients.

 - With the remaining lemon, cut tiny strips of lemon rind using a lemon zester.
 Top each roll with one or two strips.

-- Squeeze lemon juice on each salmon roll.
+- Squeeze the lemon juice on each salmon roll.